maxymania/scrapland/README.md

 # scrapland
-A (kind-of) web framework / web ducttape, that allows you to glue together fine websites.
+A (kind-of) web framework / web ducttape / toolkit, that allows you to glue together fine websites.

 Scrapland is a collection of loosly coupled packages, that fullfill different jobs such as Web Scraping, accessing FastCGI servers such as php-fpm, compose multiple `http.Handler`s together into one.